The General Assembly

 Five members elected for a four-year-term by the General Assembly form the governing body of the association.
 Currently in charge are:

-Giulio Forti co-founded TIPA in 1991 and became a board member in 1998.
-After nine years as editor-in-chief of the leading Italian magazine Fotografare, he founded and launched FOTOGRAFIA REFLEX in 1980.
-He comments monthly on trends, industry developments and amateur photography issues.
-On special events, he also speaks about these matters.
-Forti wrote several manuals and books.
-His last, "Fotografia.
-Teoria e pratica della reflex", sold more than 25.000 copies in Italy.
-His company also publishes a quarterly monographic called "La biblioteca del fotografo" (or The Photographer Bookshelf), a unique series of nearly 60 titles.
-For his "outstanding support of the photo industry", Forti received the prestigious photokina-Obelisk award in 1994.
-In 1996, he launched www.reflex.it, the first Italian online photo magazine.
+Giulio Forti co-founded TIPA in 1991 and became a board member in 1998, and Vice President in 2008.
+After nine years as editor-in-chief of the leading Italian magazine in the Seventies, he founded and launched FOTOGRAFIA REFLEX in 1980, a magazine dedicated to amateur photographers, technical trends, new talents and industry developments.
+Forti wrote and writes books about techniques, history and also collector’s manuals.
+On special events, he is invited to speak about these matters.
+For his "outstanding support of the photo industry", he received the prestigious photokina-Obelisk award in 1994.
+In 1996, he launched, the first Italian online photo magazine.